 When should I apply?

-Applications are accepted for autumn, winter, spring, or summer start.
+Applications are accepted for autumn, winter or spring start.
 See Coterm Admissions Overview for the dates when the application will open and close for each quarter.

 What is the course transfer policy for Electrical Engineering?

 For students admitted for Autumn 2015 and later: Courses taken during or after the first quarter of the sophomore year are eligible for consideration for transfer to the graduate career; the timing of the first graduate quarter is not a factor.
 No courses taken prior to the first quarter of the sophomore year may be used to meet master's degree requirements.